 Faculty: Kimberly McMahon, Chief Strategy Officer, WayForth, and former owner of Let’s Move (now Wayforth) in Baltimore, MD; Margit Novack, author, Squint: Revisioning the Second Half of Life, and former owner of Moving Solutions (now WayForth) in Philadelphia, PA.

-Kim McMahon is the Chief Strategy Officer (CSO) of WayForth, and a leading authority in business strategy and home transition solutions.
+Kim McMahon, formerly Chief Strategy Officer (CSO) of WayForth, and a leading authority in business strategy and home transition solutions.
 Kim is an expert in gaining and keeping more customers by developing scalable, value-driven best practices, systems and processes designed to create the ultimate customer experience.

 As co-founder of Let’s Move, LLC (now part of the WayForth family), Kim had the privilege of growing a team which helped more than 7,000 individuals and families relocate with ease.